Leaking or Running Toilet?

 Upgrade to a low-flow toilet

 According to the EPA, toilets account for 30% of at home water usage.
-Low-flow toilets use two to 2-3 times less water, making them great for conserving water and saving money.
-Even more surprising, is that if your toilet is more than 15 years old (1994 or earlier) it uses 3X more water than a new model does.
+Low-flow toilets use two to three times less water, making them great for conserving water and saving money.
+Even more surprising, is that if your toilet is more than 15 years old (1994 or earlier) it uses three times more water than a new model does.
 This means upgrading to a low-flow toilet is one of the most impactful changes you can make.

 Still not convinced?
 Here are the GPF numbers- that's Gallons Per Flush.
 Older toilets can use up to six gallons of water per flush.
 New low-flow models use less than 1.6 gallons per flush, and if you use the small button on a dual flush model, that number drops to less than a gallon!